gradio-app/gradio/guides/wrapping-layouts.md

             outputs=self.bottom_textbox,
         )
 ```
-- We can see that we can use the wrapped layout classes without defining another class.
-We can use them as they are.
+- You can see that we can use the wrapped layout classes without defining another class.
 - In the ```attach_event``` function, we can get the row's first textbox component with the name string.
 With this functionality, we don't have to deal with giving the required components to the ```attach_event``` function problem.

 ### Main function